A range of popular, licensed recreational hunting activities are available in Victoria.

 Traditional Owner Game Management Strategy

 The development of the Traditional Owner Game Management Strategy Traditional Owner Game Management Strategy.pdf (PDF 1884.82 KB) PDF icon was led by the Federation of Victorian Traditional Owner Corporations in collaboration with Traditional Owners and Victorian Government agencies.
+The implementation of the Traditional Owner Game Management Strategy remains ongoing.

 Economic contribution of recreational hunting in Victoria